A guide to the towns and villages of the Southern Highlands.

 Bundy is one of the busiest of the southern villages in the Highlands, Bundanoon is well known for the annual Brigadoon event that triples the population of the town in one day!
 Nature lovers are attracted by the stunning views of Morton National Park and the relaxed friendly village is home to cafes, stores and fortnightly markets.
 The pool at the Bundanoon Hotel is also a local fave.

-Cottage gardens, beautiful homes, a buzzing local hall, croquet club and picturesque park, Exeter is a gorgeous village with a busy general store and café, a florist, lovely homewares shop, a fab antique store and a monthly village market.
+Cottage gardens, beautiful homes, a buzzing local hall, croquet club and picturesque park, Exeter is a gorgeous village with a busy general store and café, a lovely fashion and homewares shop, a fab antique store and a monthly village market.
 While it’s a quiet town, it has a super-friendly community atmosphere.
-Oh, and Farm Club down the road in Werai is also worth a visit for fun guided walks, delicious food and a game of quoits in the sun.

 The Fold Loves // grabbing a takeaway coffee from the Exeter General Store and watching the croquet.